Thelymitra queenslandica

-Thelymitra queenslandica, commonly called the northern sun orchid, is a species of orchid that is endemic to Queensland.
+Thelymitra queenslandica, commonly called northern sun orchid, is a species of orchid that is endemic to Queensland.
 It has a single long, grass-like leaf and up to fifteen dark blue to purplish, sometimes white or pinkish flowers with white or pink tufts on top of the anther.
 It is readily distinguished by its northerly distribution and early flowering period.

 Description

 Thelymitra queenslandica is a tuberous, perennial herb with a single erect, channelled, green, linear to lance-shaped leaf 150-500 mm long and 5-15 mm wide with a purplish base.
 Between four and fifteen dark blue to purplish, sometimes white or pinkish flowers 25-40 mm wide are borne on a flowering stem 200-600 mm tall.
 The sepals and petals are 10-20 mm long and 5-10 mm wide.
 The column is pale blue to pinkish, 6-7 mm long and 3-4 mm wide.
 The lobe on the top of the anther is tan-coloured to brown with a yellow tip.
 The side lobes curve upwards and have mop-like tufts of white or pink hairs.
 The flowers are long-lasting, insect-pollinated and open on warm sunny days.
 Flowering occurs from June to September.